 Notes issued under the Programme may be rated or unrated.
 Where an issue of a certain Series of Notes is rated, such rating will not necessarily be the same as the ratings assigned to the Programme.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.

-The submission to the Securities Commission Malaysia in respect of the Programme was made by Maybank Investment Bank Berhad as Principal Adviser.
+The lodgement with the Securities Commission Malaysia in respect of the Programme will be made by Maybank Investment Bank Berhad as the Principal Adviser under the Programme.